Untranslatability: Family

-In contrast to all of the above fine distinctions, in American English the term "my brother-in-law" covers "my spouse's brother", "my sibling's husband", and "my spouse's sibling's husband".
+In contrast to all of the above fine distinctions, in American English the term "my brother-in-law" covers "my spouse's brother", "my sibling's husband", and "my spouse's sibling's husband", which is six different possibilities at minimum.
 In British English, the last of these is not considered strictly correct.

 Work and school relations

 Japanese has a concept, amae, about the closeness of parent-child relationship, that is supposedly unique to that language and culture as it applies to bosses and workers.

 Japanese, Chinese, and Korean have words for classmates and colleagues of different seniority and/or gender.
 The most well-known example to English speakers is probably the Japanese word 先輩 (senpai), referring to a senior classmate or colleague.

 There are also times when the same concept exists but the practice is different, such as homeschooling in Spanish and its practice in the United States, Puerto Rico, and Latin American countries.
 Translators must discern whether the existing terms convey the same concepts.